hoomanesteki/iris-ml-predictor/CODE_OF_CONDUCT.md

 The project maintainers will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

 #### Minor --> A private, written warning from project maintainers, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-#### Moderate --> A temporary ban from any project spaces for a specified period (e.g., one week), with no public or private interaction with project participants allowed during this period.
+#### Moderate --> A temporary ban from any project spaces for one week, with no public or private interaction with project participants allowed during this period.
 #### Severe --> A permanent ban from any project spaces, including removal from the project's organization and prevention from future contribution

 ## 6. Reporting Guidelines